langx/website/src/routes/(blog-article)/how-to-stay-motivated-while-learning-a-new-language/+page.md

 ## **6. Stay Consistent**

 While learning, make a routine.
 Whether it be learn for ten minutes or half an hour.
 Whether it be in the morning or at night.
 If you develop a routine with language learning incorporated into it, you'll find yourself instinctively learning more and more each day.
-You'll find yourself looking forward to the next day, when you'll get to learn some more.
+You'll find yourself looking forward to the next study session, when you'll get to learn even more.
 When it comes to learning a language, consistency is key!

 ## **7. Remember Why You Started**